fac27/Carl-Portfolio/learnings/http.md

 ## 5. Configure the options argument of the fetch method to make GET and POST requests

-The project only used get requests so there wasnt a need to configure the options argument to make post requests.
+The project only used get requests so there wasn't a need to configure the options argument to make post requests.

 ## 7. Use the filter array method to create a new array with certain values removed